osaxma/postgresql-dart-replication-example/README.md

 # Listening PostgreSQL Logical Replication

-This repo contains an example in the [example folder](/examples/) for listening to Postgresql Logical Replication.
+This repo contains an example under the [example folder](/example/) for listening to Postgresql Logical Replication.
 This allows listening to changes in PostgreSQL database in the following manner:

 - Insert changes (one row):
     ```json